Valentin-Ha/cam-multiviewer/docs/reference/environment-variables.md

 - `IP`: camera/NVR IP or hostname
 - `PORT`: RTSP port (1-65535)

-If any required value is missing, app startup fails with validation error.
+If any required value is missing or invalid, the app prompts for the missing fields and writes the values to `.env`.

 ## Optional